ArchiveBox/ArchiveBox/README.md

 archivebox --version   # see info and check validity of installed dependencies
 ```

-Installing directly on **Windows without Docker or WSL/WSL2/Cygwin is not officially supported**, but some advanced users have reported getting it working.
+Installing directly on **Windows without Docker or WSL/WSL2/Cygwin is not officially supported** (I cannot respond to Windows support tickets), but some advanced users have reported getting it working.

+For detailed information about ugprading ArchiveBox and its dependencies, see: https://github.com/ArchiveBox/ArchiveBox/wiki/Upgrading-or-Merging-Archives

 <br/>